 The intervertebral discs are located between the vertebral bodies.
 These discs cushion shock forces gently, acting as "shock absorbers".
-The discs in conjunction with the vertebral joints facilitate motion by turning, stretching and bending of the neck.
+The discs in conjunction with the vertebral joints facilitate motion by turning, stretching and bending.

-Degenerative changes of the spine
+Degenerative lesions of the spine

 Degenerative changes of the spine involve any natural aging process associated with pathological changes of the vertebral bodies, intervertebral discs, ligaments and vertebral joints.
 These changes can greatly limit both the mobility and stability of the spine.